RasaHQ/rasa/docs/nlu/components.rst

             Providing ``OOV_words`` is optional, training data can contain ``OOV_token`` input manually or by custom additional preprocessor.
             Unseen words will be substituted with ``OOV_token`` **only** if this token is present in the training data or ``OOV_words`` list is provided.

+    Sharing Vocabulary between user message and labels:

+        .. note:: Enabled only if ``use_shared_vocab`` is ``True``

+        Build a common vocabulary set between tokens in labels and user message.

     .. code-block:: yaml

         pipeline:
         - name: "CountVectorsFeaturizer"
+          # whether to use a shared vocab
+          "use_shared_vocab": False,
           # whether to use word or character n-grams
           # 'char_wb' creates character n-grams only inside word boundaries
           # n-grams at the edges of words are padded with space.